shipmonk-rnd/composer-dependency-analyser/README.md

   - Your code can break once you run your application with `composer install --no-dev`
   - You should move those to `require` from `require-dev`
 - Unknown classes
-  - If some found usage is not found within composer classmap, it is reported (as we cannot say if that one is shadowed or not)
+  - Any class missing in composer classmap gets reported as we cannot say if that one is shadowed or not
   - This might be expected in some cases, so you can disable this behaviour by `--ignore-unknown-classes`

 It is expected to run this tool in root of your project, where the `composer.json` is located.